Several years ago, a treasure trove containing some 6,000 original Bob Dylan manuscripts was revealed to exist. Their destination? Tulsa, Oklahoma.

 The documents, as essential as they are intriguing—draft lyrics, notebooks, and diverse ephemera— comprise one of the most important cultural archives in the modern world.
 Along with countless still and moving images and thousands of hours of riveting studio and live recordings, this priceless collection now resides at the Bob Dylan Center in Tulsa, just steps away from the archival home of Dylan’s early hero, Woody Guthrie.

 Nearly all the materials preserved at The Bob Dylan Center are unique, previously unavailable, and, in many cases, even previously unknown.
-As the official publication of The Bob Dylan Center, Bob Dylan: Mixing Up the Medicine is the first wide-angle look at the Dylan archive, a book that promises to be of vast interest to both the Nobel Laureate’s many musical fans and to a broader national and international audience as well.
+As the official publication of The Bob Dylan Center, Bob Dylan: Mixing Up the Medicine is the first wide-angle look at the Dylan archives, a book that promises to be of vast interest to both the Nobel Laureate’s many musical fans and to a broader national and international audience as well.
 The 608-page title, from Callaway Arts & Entertainment (the same company that published 2021’s The Beatles: Get Back book, the companion to the Peter Jackson documentary), arrives Oct.
 24, 2023.
 It’s available for pre-order in the U.S. here and the U.K. here.
+Watch a trailer for the book below.

 More from the publisher’s announcement: Edited by Mark Davidson and Parker Fishel, Bob Dylan: Mixing Up the Medicine focuses a close look at the full scope of Dylan’s working life, particularly from the dynamic perspective of his ongoing and shifting creative processes—his earliest home recordings in the mid-1950s right up through 2020’s Rough and Rowdy Ways, his most recent studio recording, and into the present day.